DaniXmir/GlassVr/README.md

 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/20251130_085109.jpg width="512">

 # Mounting the controller/tracker
-mount it as close to the center of you'r head, now as to how to mount it, that up to you, the most basic setup i could find is a hat and a shoe laces, if you end up 3D printing something, please share it online so other could use it
+mount it as close to the center of you'r head as you can, now as to how to mount it, that up to you, the most basic setup i could find is a hat and a shoe laces, if you end up 3D printing something, please share it online so other could use it
 <img src=https://github.com/DaniXmir/GlassVr/blob/master/media/20251130_081836.jpg width="512">